jhrcook/academic-kickstart/content/post/pymc3-spline/index.md

 ### Data

-The data for this example is the number of days of the year (`doy`) that some cherry trees were in bloom in each year (`year`).
+The data for this example was the number of days (`doy` for "days of year") that the cherry trees were in bloom in each year (`year`).
-We will ignore the other columns for now.
+Years missing a `doy` were dropped.

 ```python
 d = pd.read_csv(rethinking_data_path / "cherry_blossoms.csv")